Grievance Procedure for Graduate Studies

 - Prior to scheduling a hearing, the parties shall participate in mediation of the dispute unless either party waives mediation.
 Mediation shall be governed by USRR 6.2.3.

-- If mediation is not successful, the mediator will notify the Dean of Graduate Studies, the committee chair, and the parties that mediation has terminated.
+- If mediation is not successful, the mediator will notify the Vice Provost of Graduate Studies, the committee chair, and the parties that mediation has terminated.
 If mediation is not successful, or if it is waived by either party, the grievance committee will schedule a hearing no later than 30 calendar days from the written submission of the complaint.
 The 30-day period may be extended for good cause as determined by the chair of the committee.
 The 30-day period shall be suspended during the mediation process.
 The hearing will be closed unless all parties agree that it shall be public.

 - All parties may represent themselves or be represented by an advisor or counsel of their choice.